jamilaryan/FPGA-vhdl/README.md

-# implementation of a counter on FPGA using Altera's DSE2 boaard
+# implementation of a counter on FPGA using Altera DE2 board